WordPress/wporg-main-2022/readme.md

 },
 ```

-Add the page URL to `$new_theme_pages` in `./source/wp-content/mu-plugins/theme-switcher.php`.

-Start up the local environment using `yarn wp-env start`.
+If you're using the Docker environment, start it with `yarn wp-env start`.

 Create the page in your local environment.

-Run `yarn build:patterns`.
-This creates the pattern synced from the remote page content, and creates the page template which references the new pattern.
-View the new page, it should use the new theme & synced content.
+Run the script to sync the pattern content.
+This syncs from the remote page content on wordpress.org, and creates the page template which references the new pattern.
+	If you're using Docker, the command is `yarn build:patterns`.
+	In other environments the command is `wp eval-file env/export-content/index.php env/page-manifest.json`.
+Run that from the `public_html` directory.

+View the new page, it should contain the synced content.

 If necessary, update the header & footer style in the page template: